tensorfreitas/Temporal-Ensembling-for-Semi-Supervised-Learning/README.md

-# Temporal-Ensembling-for-Semi-Supervised-Learning (UNDER WORK)
+# Temporal-Ensembling-for-Semi-Supervised-Learning

 This repository includes a implementation of Temportal Ensembling for Semi-Supervised Learning by Laine et al. with Tensorflow eager execution.

 When I was reading "Realistic Evaluation of Deep Semi-Supervised Learning Algorithms" by Avital Oliver (2018), I realized I had never played enough with Semi-Supervised Learning, so I came across this paper and thought it was interesting for me to play with.
 (I highly recommend reading the paper by Avital et al., one of my favorite recent papers).
+Additionally eager will be the default execution method when the 2.0 Tensorflow version comes out, so I though I should use it in this repository.

 ## Semi-Supervised Learning